About SecHub

 1. Introduction

-This tutorial teaches you how to scan a project using SecHub.
+This tutorial teaches you how to setup a SecHub environment and to do a scan using SecHub.

 You will learn: